sunshine027/learn-django/chapter05/README.rst

         <p>No polls are available.</p>
     {% endif %}

-2. Update polls/view.py to make it like bellow:
+2. Update polls/view.py to use the template:

 ::